South Korea to scrap intelligence-sharing pact with Japan amid history feud

-SEOUL (Reuters) - South Korea said on Thursday it will scrap an intelligence-sharing pact with Japan, a decision that could further escalate a dispute over history and trade and undercut security cooperation on North Korea.
+SEOUL (Reuters) - South Korea said on Thursday it will scrap an intelligence-sharing pact with Japan, a decision that could escalate a dispute over history and trade and undercut security cooperation on North Korea.

-The decision was announced after an hours-long debate within the presidential National Security Council (NSC).
+With the decision not to extend the pact, the political and trade disputes between South Korea and Japan now extend into some of the most sensitive national security issues in the region.

+The arrangement was designed to share information on the threat posed by North Korea’s missile and nuclear activities.

 The General Security of Military Information Agreement (GSOMIA) was due to be automatically renewed on Saturday, unless either side decided to cancel it.

+The decision was announced after an hour-long discussion within the presidential National Security Council (NSC).
+South Korean President Moon Jae-in approved it.

-Japan created a “grave change” in the environment for bilateral security cooperation by removing South Korea’s fast-track export status, citing security concerns without providing clear evidence, said Kim You-geun, a deputy director of the National Security Council.
+Japan created a “grave change” in the environment for bilateral security cooperation by removing South Korea’s fast-track export status, said Kim You-geun, a deputy director of the NSC.

+Japan cited security concerns without providing specific evidence for its decision on South Korea’s trade status.

 “Under this situation, we have determined that it would not serve our national interest to maintain an agreement we signed with the aim of exchanging military information which is sensitive to security,” Kim told a news conference.

-South Korea would deliver a formal notice to Japan within the due date, Kim said.
+Japan protested against South Korea’s decision, the Japanese national broadcaster NHK reported.

-There was no immediate reaction from Tokyo, but Japanese Chief Cabinet Secretary Yoshihide Suga said before the announcement that the deal bolstered security cooperation between the two countries.
+Before the announcement, Japanese Chief Cabinet Secretary Yoshihide Suga said that the deal bolstered security cooperation between the two countries.

 “Although ties between Japan and South Korea are in a very tough situation, we believe we should cooperate with South Korea where cooperation is necessary,” Suga told a regular news conference earlier on Thursday.

+This week the foreign ministers of the two countries met outside Beijing and promised to keep talking, but failed to reach any substantive agreements.

-The decision is likely to be met with dismay in the United States, which fears weakened security cooperation.
-The accord is important for efforts to fend off North Korea’s nuclear and missile threats.
+The South Korean decision is likely to be met with dismay in the United States, which fears weakened security cooperation.

+South Korea's won currency KRW= extended losses against the dollar in offshore non-deliverable forward trade, falling by some 0.4% against the dollar in five minutes after the announcement on concern that trade disputes with Japan could be drawn out.

+Intelligence sharing is key to developing a common defence policy and strategy, and all three countries are safer when they work together, Pentagon spokesman Lieutenant Colonel Dave Eastburn said.

 The U.S. envoy on North Korea, Stephen Biegun, raised the issue during a meeting with South Korea’s deputy national security adviser, Kim Hyun-chong, before the NSC gathering.

+Before the signing of the agreement in 2016, under U.S. pressure, South Korea and Japan shared intelligence through the United States.

+South Korea went ahead with the deal at the time despite opposition from some political parties and a large section of the public, who remain bitter over Japan’s actions during its colonial rule of Korea from 1910 until the end of World War Two.

-The United States played a key role in initiating the hard-won GSOMIA, which was clinched in 2016 after a 2012 plan fell apart in the face of domestic opposition in South Korea toward military cooperation with old foe Japan.
+A 2012 attempt to seal the deal fell apart in the face of opposition in South Korea toward military cooperation with Japan.

-Relations between the two U.S. allies are seen at their lowest since they normalised ties in 1965, plagued by bitterness over Japan’s 1910-45 occupation of the Korean peninsula, which included the use of South Korean forced labour at some Japanese firms.
+Relations between the two U.S. allies are seen at their lowest since they normalised ties in 1965, plagued by bitterness over Japan’s occupation, which included the use of South Korean forced labour at some Japanese firms.

 South Korea had warned it could reconsider the GSOMIA after Japan imposed export curbs on some materials vital to South Korean chipmakers and stripped South Korea of fast-track export status.